Learn to Hunt

 Uncommon in the Mississippi and Missouri Rivers.
-It has been collected predominantly in northeast Iowa.
+It has been collected mostly in northeast Iowa.
 The Burbot has also been documented in Turkey and Yellow rivers as well as many small coldwater creeks.
 It is listed on the state’s threatened species list (571 IAC 77.2(2) (2015)).

 Not allowed for threatened or endangered species

 Burbot, also known as eelpout, are celebrated every year at a huge ice fishing festival held at Walker, Minnesota on Leech Lake.
 In Iowa, it is illegal to fish for, take or possess threatened or endangered species, including the Burbot.

 The Burbot is usually found in deep, cold waters of lakes, but may also be in the mainstream of large rivers or smaller cold water tributaries.
 It is secretive, hiding among piles of rocks, submerged logs, bridge supports and beds of aquatic vegetation during the day.
 Before 1950, it was found in the deep, cold waters of Lake Erie, moving into shallower water near tributary outflows in winter, though it has since declined in abundance.
 Juveniles are often found along rocky shorelines and in the mouths of tributaries.

 The Burbot spawns in mid-winter or early spring before the ice melts.
 Spawning usually takes place at night with the eggs scattered over a sand or gravel bottom.
 Incubation lasts 4 to 8 weeks, dependent on water temperature.
 No care is given to the fry young.
 It is a rather isolated fish, hiding around underwater structure during the day and feeding actively at night over the stream bottom.